Hidden massive eclipsing binaries in red supergiant systems: The hierarchical triple system KQ Puppis and other candidates: KQ Puppis system

-Additionally, we also determine RV from the archival IUE spectra (1978-1995).
+Next, we also determined RVs from the IUE spectra (1978-1995).
 We checked the wavelength calibration of the SWP observations by performing an interstellar medium (ISM) line alignment and removed these lines from the spectra.
 A co-added average spectrum was constructed as the template spectrum, and we then cross-correlated each observed spectrum with the template to obtain the cross-correlation functions (CCFs), using the full wavelength range, except for the spectrum edges.
 The RVs were then determined from the peak position of the calculated CCFs.
-In the SWP region, which is dominated by lines of the wind of the hot star, the determined RV corresponds to KQ Pup B, whereas in the IUE LWP region, which is dominated by lines forming in the ionized wind of the cool RSG, the determined velocity appears to track KQ Pup A.
+The SWP region is dominated by the broad wind and narrow shell absorption lines, both associated with the CSM of hot companions.
+Therefore, the determined RVs should track KQ Pup Ba+Bb.
+In the IUE LWP/R region, which is dominated by strong emission lines forming in the ionized wind of the cool RSG, the determined RV appears to track KQ Pup A. Therefore, the emission lines likely form near the RSG.
+This corresponds to the shift of absorption and emission components described in Sect. \ref{chapter:spectra}, and is in agreement with the expected orbital shift of both components between $\phi_{\rm A+B} \sim 0.3-0.95$ \citep{cowley65}.
+The RVs determined from IUE spectra are used for the orbital fit (see Sect. \ref{chapter:global_fit}).

-In Fig. \ref{fig:kq_pup_spectra_rv}, we show the obtained high-cadence STELLA RV curve.
-We can see that the velocity of the KQ Pup A is increasing, following the periastron in January 2024, while the overall velocity of KQ Pup B (Balmer emissions) is decreasing, verifying that Balmer lines track the hot companion.
-Additionally, as shown in Fig. \ref{fig:kq_pup_spectra_rv_3}, for the revised period of $\sim 26 \: \rm yr$ determined by \citet{gonzalez02}, our phased RV measurements agree very well with the archival RVs from \citet{cowley65} taken during 1918-1964, validating the revised period.
-RVs determined from IUE spectra are used for orbital fit (see Sect. \ref{chapter:global_fit}).